wilberquito/Paradigms-and-Programming-Languages/Haskell/Session1.md

   ghci> mayHang (1 + 1) infiniteList
   ```

-- Functions, it's all you need (to compute)
+- Functions it's all you need (to compute)

   - In mathematics the application of function is denotated with parenthesis